 GRE scores are not required for application to the program, but you have the opportunity to include them if you wish to present them as part of your application package.
 GRE scores are required for certain fellowships and other opportunities within the University, so they are required to be considered for those opportunities.

-Current tuition and fees information is available on the Student Accounts Office website.
+Current cost of attendance information is available on the Student Accounts Office website.
 GMU current assesses a new graduate student fee of $60 — this is not the same as the application fee.

 Students with GRA appointments are expected to support faculty research.
 Full-time GRAs are expected to work 20 hours per week and can receive up to 12 credits of tuition waiver; half time GRAs, working 10 hours a week, receive up to 6 credits.